crystal-lang/crystal-book/syntax_and_semantics/annotations/user_defined_annotations.md

 annotation MyAnnotation; end
 ```

-The annotation can then be applied to various types, including:
+The annotation can then be applied to various items, including:
-* Instance and Class methods
+* Instance and class methods
 * Instance variables
 * Classes, structs, and modules